germal/OpenCVB/README.md

 Critics will point out that a Windows 10 app using VB.Net is not easily portable but the entire OpenCVB application does not need to be ported to other platforms.
-Only individual algorithms will need to be ported after they are debugged and polished and the algorithms consist almost entirely of OpenCV API’s which are already available everywhere.
+Only individual algorithms will need to be ported after they are debugged and polished and most algorithms consist almost entirely of OpenCV API’s which are already available everywhere.
 OpenCVB’s value lies in the ability to freely experiment and finish an OpenCV algorithm before even starting a port to a different platform.
 Confining development to OpenCVB’s C++ interface should provide the most portable version of any algorithm but VB.Net code is also easily ported to a variety of non-Windows platforms.

 **Camera Interface**

-All the camera code is isolated in the “camera” class instances cameraD400Series.vb, cameraKinect.vb, cameraZed2.vb or cameraT265.vb.
+All the camera code is isolated in the “camera” class – see cameraD400Series.vb, cameraKinect.vb, cameraMynt.vb, cameraZed2.vb or cameraT265.vb.
 There are no references to camera interfaces anywhere else in the code.
 Isolating the camera support from the algorithms strips the code to just the essential OpenCV API’s needed.

-For example, the Kinect for Azure camera support is isolated to the cameraKinect.vb class and a supporting KinectCamera DLL that provides all the interface code to the Kinect for Azure libraries.
-Since there is likely to be little interest in debugging the KinectCamera DLL, the Release version is used in the Debug configuration.
+For example, the Kinect for Azure camera support is isolated to the cameraKinect.vb class and a supporting Kinect4Azure DLL that provides all the interface code to the Kinect for Azure libraries.
+Since there is likely to be little interest in debugging the Kinect4Azure DLL, the Release version is used even in the Debug configuration.
 If it is necessary to debug the camera interface, set any Build Configuration components to the Debug version.
 Optimizations enable a higher framerate than when running the Debug configuration of the Kinect camera DLL.
 As a result, the VB.Net code in Debug mode often runs as fast as the Release configuration.

 **OpenGL Interface**